Florida’s High Court Rejects Wrongful Death Damages Cap Imposed by Lower Court

 Have You Been Injured in a South Florida Accident?

 If you or a loved one has recently been injured in any kind of South Florida accident, you may be entitled to monetary compensation.
-The dedicated South Florida personal injury lawyers at the law firm of Friedman Rodman & Frank have decades of collective experience handling a wide range of injury claims, including Florida wrongful death cases.
+The dedicated South Florida personal injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have decades of collective experience handling a wide range of injury claims, including Florida wrongful death cases.
 To learn more, call 877-448-8585 to schedule a free consultation today.

 More Blog Posts: